 WEBER COUNTY CARES GRANT PROGRAM

-- The business owner is 18 years or older and has a valid employee identification number, or if a sole proprietor, a valid social security number.
+- Owner must be 18 years or older and have a valid employer identification number (EIN) or if sole proprietor, social security number.

 How to Apply